 Click on APPLY ONLINE and fill out the wee form.
 If you're a good fit for the service and our current roster, we'll be in touch.
 Easy as peach pie!

-I don't live in Toronto, Hamilton or Burlington.
+I don't live in Toronto (GTA), Hamilton, Burlington or Ottawa.
 Can I still sign up?

 I'm afraid not.
 Unless you're in these cities on a weekly basis for school, work or family obligations, we are unable to take you on as a client at this time.

 Okay, let’s be real: how much is this going to run me?

 Friend of a Friend Matchmaking Inc. is an affordable alternative to other personal matchmaking services.
 These can run you anywhere from $500 to $10,000 per year for an “executive” service, whatever that means.
 (Our guess is it means you wear a lot of suits, have many power lunches and travel business class.
 Sounds nice.
 Buy me things?)

 Match.com, a popular online dating website where you do all of the work and message back and forth with strangers times infinity, potentially never even landing one single date, costs close to $300 for a year of membership (we know because we have paid this).

 One year as a client of Friend of a Friend costs $279 + HST (for men), $369 + HST (for women) and $299 for new LGBTQ+ clients.
 The service is more expensive for heterosexual women due to simple supply/demand: there are ten female applicants for every hetero male applicant., so we can't take everyone.
 (On that note: get in there, guys!
 The odds are pretty great!)

 1) A digitally delivered love and personality survey.

 2) A one-on-one interview with your yenta where she will take the time to get to know you and understand your personality and dating needs.